ChrisPritchard/GrislyGrotto/tasks.md

 - [ ] also allow the user to set direction, e.g. down (default) out, in, up
 - [x] return url for login page?
 - [x] cookies should be set for site, not site + path

+- [ ] keep alive of some sort on the editor screen
+    - maybe a simple countdown and final copy prompt